nithinbekal/emacs.d/README.md

 [`use-package`](https://github.com/jwiegley/use-package)
 package for managing package configuration.

+## Open Jekyll

+My setup for opening my Jekyll blog in emacs and running `jekyll serve` in a shell buffer can be found in jekyll.el.
+The Jekyll blog can be run by:

+{% highlight bash %}
+emacs -nw --load path/to/jekyll.el
+{% endhighlight %}

 ## Links

 Here's a few awesome emacs configurations that helped me get this set up.